mwvgroup/Pitt-Google-Broker/broker/README.md

 <!-- fe Create and deploy a production instance of the broker -->

-## Detailed Workflow with code examples
+# Detailed Workflow with code examples
 <!-- fs -->
 To test the broker, you should perform these 3 steps:
-1. __Setup__ your own instance of the broker for testing.
+1. [__Setup a testing instance__](#1-setup-a-testing-instance).
+Setup your own instance of the broker for testing.
-2. __Run your tests__ using the instance you created in step 1.
+2. [__Run your tests__](#2-run-your-tests) using the instance you created in step 1.
+3. [__Option a: Leave the testing instance inactive__](#3a-leave-the-testing-instance-inactive).
+Use this option if you are done for the day, but you want to come back to the same broker testing instance later.
+These are instructions to _stop/shutdown_ your GCP testing resources so that we do not pay for them to sit idle.
-3. __Teardown__ the broker instance when you are done (i.e., delete the GCP resources created in step 1)
+3. [__Option b: Teardown the testing instance__](#3b-teardown-the-testing-instance) when you are completely done with it (i.e., delete the GCP resources created in step 1).

-You can also leave the testing instance inactive, just be sure to shutdown all VMs and end all Dataflow jobs.
+__Note: All resources that are hyperlinked in what follows are _production_ resources.
+The testing resources you create will have the same names with your chosen testid appended (and joined by either "-" or "\_").__

-### Setup a testing instance
+## 1. Setup a testing instance
 <!-- fs -->
 If you don't have GCP command line tools like `gcloud` and `gsutil` installed, follow the instructions in step 2 of [../README.md](../README.md#setup-the-broker-for-the-first-time).
 Activate your virtual environment if needed.